Trusted WordPress tutorials, when you need them most.

 agreed

-5. Anurag Gogna says
+6. Anurag Gogna

-When I was reading through the title, I imagined WPBEGINNER would be developing a “more engaging WordPress plugin directory”, but sadly that’s not the case.
-I hope WordPress guys listen and make these must have enhancements.
+When I was reading through the title, I imagined WPBEGINNER would be developing a “more engaging Wordpress plugin directory”, but sadly that’s not the case.
+I hope Wordpress guys listen and make these must have enhancements.
 Really Nice Post.

-6. Asma Yasrib says
+7. Asma Yasrib

 Agree.
 Agree and couldn’t agree more.